qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Define labels based on expressions
 ----------------------------------

-Whether you choose simple or rule-based labeling type, QGIS allows using expressions to label features.
-Click the |expression| icon near the :guilabel:`Label with` drop-down list in the |labeling| :guilabel:`Labels` tab of the properties dialog.
+Whether you choose single or rule-based labeling type, QGIS allows using expressions to label features.

+Assuming you are using the :guilabel:`Single labels` method, click the |expression| icon near the :guilabel:`Label with` drop-down list in the |labeling| :guilabel:`Labels` tab of the properties dialog.

 In figure_labels_expression_, you see a sample expression to label the alaska regions with name and area size, based on the field 'NAME_2', some descriptive text, and the function ``$area`` in combination with ``format_number()`` to make it look nicer.